BaseSecrete/rorvswild/README.md

 <img align="right" src="/images/rorvswild_logo.jpg">

-*RoRvsWild* is a free ruby gem to monitor performances and quality in Ruby on Rails applications.
+*RoRvsWild* is a ruby gem to monitor performances and quality in Ruby on Rails applications.

 This gem has a double mode, development and production.
 It can be used without an account to monitor your requests performances in your development environment.